winwisely99/web/resources/website/content/en/post/autumn-for-nevada.markdown

 ## ...and if you can’t help directly, GetCourageNow will provide you with ways to support those who can.

-“In the battle between the forces of good and evil, greed and compassion, only one thing has consistently made the difference—organizing”
+“In the battle between the forces of good and evil, greed and compassion, only one thing has consistently made the difference—organising”
 — KURT VONNEGUT

 * * *